EngReteti/Software---engineer---portfolio-/README.md

 Welcome!
 This portfolio is a curated collection of my academic, technical work, miniprojects , main projects and coursework, demonstrating a full-stack understanding of modern computing from the hardware layer to the user interface.

 🏗️ Technical Ecosystem

-I specialize in building integrated systems where data flows seamlessly across these 5 domains:
+specialize in building integrated systems where data flows seamlessly across these 5 domains:

  Database Management: 3NF Relational schemas and optimized SQL queries.
  Programming (OOP): Robust, maintainable code using Java.